-The Admiral stood up, rounded his desk and pinned the badge to Jones’s coat.
-The Admiral saluted and Jones saluted back.
+The admiral stood, rounded his desk and pinned the badge to Jones’s coat.
+The admiral saluted and Jones saluted back.

 ‘Congratulations, Captain Jones.’

 As he walked the three blocks to the harbour, the coastal city of Farrington Hill steadily opened out.
 At the smell of salt on the air, he quickened his pace.
 Replacing the buildings were ships: brigs, cargo ships, cogs and caravels, their white sails now tied fast to the masts.
-A gusting wind blew, the rippling water sending some of the smaller boats rocking.
-He paused in front of the Reprisal, the Navy’s newest warship: large and gleaming, white masts furled high above, carronades polished and ready for battle.
+A gusting wind blew and the rippling water sent some of the smaller boats rocking.
+He paused in front of the Reprisal, the navy’s newest warship: large and gleaming, white masts furled high above, carronades polished and ready for battle.
 As its captain, he would have the honour of commanding it on its maiden voyage.